sambaiga/sambaiga.github.io/_posts/2022-02-01-vision-anomaly.md

 Vision anomaly detection approaches based on deep learning can be categorized into three methods: reconstruction-based, deep hybrid, and confidence-based.

-**Reconstruction-based**: Learn AD from scratch,  assuming that the difference between normal and anomaly instances is embedded in a lower-dimensional subspace.
-REC-AD uses the representation-learning ability of deep generative models such as autoencoders and GANS, which detect anomalies by analyzing reconstruction errors.
-It should be noted that most of the reconstruction based anomaly detection uses a network that is trained specially for anomaly detection.
-As a result, produced representation is not necessarily valuable for distinguishing “anomaly” from “normal” instances[15].
+**Reconstruction-based**: Learn AD from scratch,  utilising the representation-learning ability of deep generative models such as autoencoders and GANS, with an assumpition that  the difference between normal and anomaly instances is embedded in a lower-dimensional subspace.